robertwatts/blog-content/articles/2021-01-31 Simple sprint planning.md

 ---
 date: 2021-01-31T20:45:15.133Z
 title: Simple sprint planning
+summary: This note outlines a simple process for managing a backlog of work.
+It is basically a  slimmed down version of Scrum.
+Or a mildly pimped up version of Kanban.

 ---

 This note outlines a simple process for managing a backlog of work.
 It is basically a  slimmed down version of Scrum.
 Or a mildly pimped up version of Kanban.